trokster/xcayp/README.md

 ------------------
 Xcap has been tested with modern versions of Chrome, Android Chrome, Safari, Mobile Safari & Firefox (16+).

 IE support is only partial for the moment due to the lack of appcache and localstore.
+IE10 support should be enabled when Pouchdb implements it

 Opera not tested